nianod/react-confession/README.md

 🗣️ "Will you be my Partner?"

-They click YES, You win.
-They click NO, The button dodges like it's allergic to rejection.

 ## 🧠 Features

 ✅ A direct YES/NO question powered by useState

-✅ Celebratory message on "YES" with ✨Yaaay!✨ energy
+✅ Celebratory message on "YES"

-✅ Rejection avoidance with a dancing NO button 💃
+✅ Rejection avoidance with a dancing NO button

-✅ Alert for confused users who dare to click NO 😤
+✅ Alert for confused users who dare to click NO

 ✅ Fully responsive